-The Annual Meeting of Stockholders of Vector Group Ltd., a Delaware corporation (the "Company" or "Vector"), will be held at the Hilton Downtown Miami, 1601 Biscayne Boulevard, Miami, FL 33132 on Thursday, May 2, 2019 at 10:00 a.m., and at any postponement or adjournment thereof, for the following purposes:
+The Annual Meeting of Stockholders of Vector Group Ltd., a Delaware corporation (the "Company" or "Vector"), will be held on Thursday, May 28, 2020 at 10:00 a.m., and at any postponement or adjournment thereof, for the following purposes:

 - 1. To elect eight directors to hold office until the next annual meeting of stockholders and until their successors are elected and qualified; - 2.
 To hold an advisory vote on executive compensation (the "say on pay vote"); - 3.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2019; - 4.
-To consider a non-binding stockholder proposal that requests the Company to amend its governing documents to require the Chairman of the Board of Directors to be an independent director; and - 5.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2020; - 4.
+To consider a non-binding stockholder proposal requesting that the Company adopt a "Proxy Access" By-Law; and - 5.
 To transact such other business as properly may come before the meeting or any adjournments or postponements of the meeting.